Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 `uv cache clean` empties the cache completely.
 Reach for it when you suspect cache corruption, or when you need the space immediately and accept that the next install of everything re-downloads.
 The single-package form is the more useful one day to day, for forcing a fresh fetch of one misbehaving dependency.

 Neither command harms an existing `.venv`.
-Those environments hold hard-links to the package files, so the underlying bytes survive as long as an environment still references them and the projects keep working after the cache is gone.
+Those environments hold hard-links to the package files, so the bytes survive as long as an environment still references them, and the projects keep working after the cache is gone.

 ### Removing interpreters and tools